DAINTINESS-Group/ObjectOrientedArchitectureDiagrammer/README.md

 ### Usage

-Check the [User Documentation](https://docs.google.com/document/d/1C8zHygW2cqtbSBOQGcSFhKYcRx0AkQaY/edit?usp=sharing&ouid=111456297792845674932&rtpof=true&sd=true) regarding more about the usage
+Check the [User Documentation][userDocumentation-url] regarding more about the usage

 ### Tests